luisfcolon/til/python/dictionary-to-sql-update-query.md

 The sql string is using `%s` as placeholders that are sanitized to prevent sql injection.

-The `values` you pass to `mogrify` or `execute` have the match the order of the `%s` placeholders in the sql string.
+The `values` you pass to `mogrify` or `execute` have to match the order of the `%s` placeholders in the sql string.
 This is why we pop off the record id and append it to the end of the `values` list.
 The last `%s` in the sql string is `where id = %s`.